sofarocean/spotter-data-archive/README.md

 jupyter notebook
 ```
 This should open a directory navigator in your browser where you can navigate to `examples/` and select an .ipynb notebook.

+## Contributing
+We encourage community contribution of example scripts and specific analysis done using this dataset via pull request.
+Contact isabel.houghton@sofarocean.com with any questions.